ekpoitoro1/project-_report/README.md

 Active customers tend to have higher average credit scores compared to inactive customers, suggesting that financial reliability plays a role in ongoing engagement.
 This indicates an opportunity to re-engage high-score inactive customers and offer credit improvement support to lower-score active ones."

+For High-Product Customers (3–4 Products), the bank should ensure proactive Services such as Regular check-ins to identify unused products and adjust packages to fit actual needs.
+There should be exclusive Loyalty Benefits such as Priority support, better rates, or free add-ons for multi-product holders.

+For Low-Product Customers (1 Product), introduce relevant products slowly, starting with value-driven offers.
+Educate on the benefits of additional products without pressuring for quick sign-ups.
+For customers with 2 products, maintain service quality and incentives to keep them in the “low churn” zone.
+Upsell Strategically by adding a third product only when there’s a strong demonstrated need.

+Product Experience Audits: Identify and fix friction points across linked services.
 Inactive customers(65.3%) churn at glaringly higher rates than active customers(34.7%).
 A proactive approach to monitor and re-engage inactive customers can drastically reduce churn.
 This confirms that customer status is a strong predictor of customer retention.
 A proactive approach to monitor and re-engage inactive customers can drastically reduce churn.

 Strengthen Predictive Modeling Using Behavioral Data.
 Predictive analytics can preempt churn better with behavioral inputs.